 Strong Message from WorkSafe New Zealand

-Over the past two weeks five people have been killed in New Zealand workplaces.
-This has pushed this year's toll to 30, only 19 shy of last year's entire total.
+In the first two weeks of June 2017 five people were killed in New Zealand workplaces.
+This pushed the year's toll to 30, only 19 shy of 2016's entire total.

 Rosie is urging businesses to tighten up their safety measures around the workplace and to start taking leadership of health and safety risks in the workplace.